Website Manager

 Q: Why are the teams and spectators on opposite sides of the field?

-A: Players and Spectators are kept separate to aid the coach and referees in team management.
+A: Players and spectators are kept separate to aid the coach and referees in team management.
 It helps the coach to have all the players in one place.
-It helps the player to understand that his instructions come the coach during the game if he does not have the distractions of family around.
+It helps the player to understand that his or her instructions come the coach during the game.

 Q: Why can’t I stand near the net or behind the goal line during matches?